 The key management personnel for the Pension Fund are the same as for the Council as a whole.

-Their costs have been reasonably apportioned between the Pension Fund Accounts and the Authority's Accounts, and are within scheme administration and investment management expenses as above.
+Their costs have been reasonably apportioned between the Pension Fund Accounts and the Authority's Accounts, and are within scheme administration expenses as above.
 Extra disclosure can be seen in the Authority's accounts under the notes related to Senior Officers remuneration and Related Party Transactions.

-The Council has a significant interest in one designated body (Achieving for Children Ltd) which is within the Fund and received £3.259m in employer contributions, deficit and early retirement costs from this body in 2020/21 (£2.543m in 2019/20).
+The Council has a significant interest in one designated body (Achieving for Children Ltd) which is within the Fund and received £3.577m in employer contributions, deficit and early retirement costs from this body in 2021/22 (£3.259m in 2020/21).